 What is Open Focus ?

 Open Focus is the name of an attention training program created by Dr Lester Fehmi, neuroscientist and psychologist from Princeton, US.
-Dr Fehmi found that once our whole brain activity becomes more synchronous in alpha frequency, our mental and physical health improves.
-He created a series of mind exercises which help to cultivate this brain wave pattern and he designed a neurofeedback EEG machine which can detect it.
+Dr Fehmi found that once our whole brain electric activity becomes more synchronous in alpha frequency, our mental and physical health improves.
+He created a series of mind exercises which help to cultivate this brain wave pattern and he designed a neuro-feedback EEG machine which can detect it.

-On the basis of his findings, Dr Fehmi developed The four attention styles theory.
+On the basis of his findings, Dr Fehmi developed The Four Attention Styles theory.
 This theory describes four different styles we can pay attention and relates these styles to the brain physiology.

 According to Dr Fehmi, pain, stress, anxiety and live’s challenges make our attention narrow and objective.
-It is natural to narrow our attention (focus) on pain or a problem in order to deal with it efficiently but most people overuse this style in everyday life.
+It is natural to narrow our attention (to focus) on pain or a problem in order to deal with it efficiently but most people overuse this style in everyday life.
 They are unaware that it keeps them us in continuous “flight and fight’ mode (see this post).
 Moreover habitual focusing creates an impression that the reality consists of separated objects.
-It is because we can focus on only one thing at the time leaving the rest outside of our focus.
+It is because we can focus on only one thing or a sensation at the time leaving the rest outside of our focus.
 It can make us feel distant, alienated and lonely.

 Dr Fehmi says, we can support ourselves in relating to what’s difficult in a more balanced, accepting way by diffusing (broadening, opening focus of) our attention.
 Diffusing allows us to see the big picture and connect (immerse) with its elements.
 It helps to realign with the world and to create healthy relationships.
 This style is linked to ‘rest and digest’ part of our physiology and makes the whole brain activity more synchronous in alpha frequency which can be confirmed by Dr Fehmi’s machine (see graph below).